braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/content_cards/integration.md

 # Content Card integration

 > This reference article covers the Content Card integration and the different data models and card-specific properties available for your Swift application.

-{% alert note %}
 When you're ready to get started with implementation and customization, see the [Content Card Customization Guide]({{site.baseurl}}/developer_guide/customization_guides/content_cards).

-{% endalert %}
+## About the integration

 The default Content Cards UI can be integrated from the `BrazeUI` library of the Braze SDK.
 Create the Content Cards view controller using the `braze` instance.
 If you wish to intercept and react to the Content Card UI lifecycle, implement [`BrazeContentCardUIViewControllerDelegate`](https://braze-inc.github.io/braze-swift-sdk/documentation/brazeui/brazecontentcarduiviewcontrollerdelegate) as the delegate for your `BrazeContentCardUI.ViewController`.